What Mental Health Supports Are Available on Campus?

 Group therapy

-• Meeting with a small number of therapists (typically 1-3) and a small number of other students (likely 3-10, thought this can vary widely, so feel free to ask).
+• Meeting with a small number of therapists (typically 1-3) and a small number of other students (likely 3-10, though this can vary widely, so feel free to ask).

 • Groups can be more “process” focused (talking about problems and supporting each other), more skills focused (learning specific techniques to manage symptoms), or a combination of both.